jthistlethwaite/CasePicture/README.md

       3. For the "download zip" functionality, you will need the PHP Zip extension enabled
 3. Start taking pictures.

+## Fast Mobile Switching QR Code

+In some environments it may be useful to switch from the screen on a computer to a handheld device like a phone.

+To do this, make sure to run composer install to bring in the necessary libraries.
+Once done, you will see a QR code in the bottom left of the main application.
+Scanning it will quickly take a phone or other device to the picture tool.

 ## Considerations

 CasePicture is intended to be used as an appliance on a LAN.
 Ideally, it should be installed on a system with some kind of redundant storage and a fast local connection.
 That way, there is little or no lag in saving high-quality pictures and videos.